telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/performance_tips.md

 [Top](#top)

-##<a name="section4"></a>Events TTL
+##<a name="section4"></a>Name Mappings
-Every Flume event managed by Cygnus has associated a <i>Time-To-Live</i> (TTL), a number specifying how many times that event can be reinjected in the channel the sink got it from.
-Events are reinjected when a processing error occurs (for instance, the persistence system is not available, there has been a communication breakdown, etc.).
-This TTL has to be configured very carefully since large TTLs may lead to a quick channel capacity exhaustion, and once reached that capacity new events cannot be put into the channel.
-In addition, the more large is the TTL, the more will decrease the performance of the Cygnus instance since both new fresh events will have to coexist with old not processed events in the queue.

-If you don't care about not processed events, you may configure a 0 TTL, obtaining the maximum performance regarding this aspect.
+Name Mappings feature is a powerfool tool for changing the original notified FIWARE service, FIWARE service path, entity ID and type, and attributes name and type.
+As a side effect of this changing, Name Mappings can be used for <i>routing</i> your data, for instance by setting a common alternative FIWARE service path for two or more original service paths, all the data regarding these servivce paths will be stored under the same CKAN package.

+As you may suppose, the usage of Name Mappings slows down Cygnus because the alternative settings are obtained after checking a list of mappings written in Json format.
+Such a Json must be read, iterated each time a `NGSIEvent`/notification is sent to Cygnus and the conditions for matching checked, usually involving a regular expression (worth remembering that regular expressions matching is slow).

+Nevertheless, you may write your Name Mappings in a smart way:

+* Place the most probably mappings first.
+Since the checking is sequential, the sooner the appropriate mapping is found for a certain event the sooner another `NGSIEvent`/notification may be checked.
+Thus, having those mappings applying to the majority of the `NGSIEvent`s/notifications in the first place of the list will increase the performance; then, put the mappings applying to the second major set of `NGSIEvent`s/notifications, and so on.
+* The simplest set of mappings derive from the simplest way of naming and typing the context entities and attributes, as well as the FIWARE service and FIWARE service path the belong to.
+Try to use names that can be easily grouped, e.g. <i>numeric rooms</i> and <i>character rooms</i> can be easily modeled by using only 2 regular expressions such as `room\.(\d*)` and `room\.(\D*)`, but more anarchical ways of naming them will lead for sure into much more different more complex mappings.

 [Top](#top)

-##<a name="section5"></a>Grouping rules
+##<a name="section5"></a>Grouping Rules
+**IMPORTANT NOTE: from release 1.6.0, this feature is deprecated in favour of Name Mappings.
+More details can be found [here](./deprecated_and_removed.md#section2.1).**

-The grouping rules feature is a powerful tool for <i>routing</i> your data, i.e. deciding the right destination (HDFS file, MySQL table, CKAN resource) for your context data; on the contrary, the default destination is used, i.e. the concatenation of the entity identifier and the entity type.
+Grouping Rules feature is a powerful tool for <i>routing</i> your data, i.e. setting an alternative FIWARE service path and entity, whcih in the end decides the HDFS file, MySQL/PostgreSQL/DynamoDB/Carto table, CKAN resource, Kafka queue or MongoDB collection for your context data; on the contrary, the default destination is used.

-As you may suppose, the usage of the grouping rules is slower than using the default.
-This is because the destination is decided after checking a list of rules in a sequential way, trying to find a regex match.
+As you may suppose, the usage of Grouping Rules slows down Cygnus because the alternative FIWARE service path and entity are set after checking a list of rules in a sequential way, trying to find a regex match.
 Here, worth remembering that regex matching is slow, and that you may configure as many grouping rules as you want/need.

-Nevertheless, you may write your grouping rules in a smart way:
+Nevertheless, you may write your Grouping Rules in a smart way:

-* Place the most probably grouping rules first.
+* Place the most probably rules first.
 Since the checking is sequential, the sooner the appropriate rule is found for a certain event the sooner another event may be checked.
 Thus, having those rules applying to the majority of the events in the first place of the list will increase the performance; then, put the rules applying to the second major set of evens, and so on.
 * The simplest matching set of rules derive from the simplest way of naming the context entities, their types or the fiware-service they belong to.
 Try to use names that can be easily grouped, e.g. <i>numeric rooms</i> and <i>character rooms</i> can be easily modeled by using only 2 regular expressions such as `room\.(\d*)` and `room\.(\D*)`, but more anarchical ways of naming them will lead for sure into much more different more complex rules.

 [Top](#top)